Skip to content

 All About Reading Glasses Strength — Your FAQs Answered

-If you are dealing with any amount of trouble seeing nearby objects, you might be thinking about getting reading glasses.
-You want to understand both the reasons why you are having trouble with near vision as well as what your options are in dealing with it.
+If you’re experiencing eye strain or having trouble seeing nearby objects, you might be thinking about getting a pair of reading glasses.
+You want to understand the reasons why you are having difficulty with your near vision as well as your options in dealing with it.

-Below we address some of the most common questions we encounter about reading glasses strength.
-We will look at whether you might need reading glasses, how to read your glasses prescription, and even when to get an eye exam.
+Below we address some of the most common questions we encounter about reading glasses strength and your vision.
+Find out whether you need magnification through reading glasses and how to read your glasses prescription in diopters.

 Do I need reading glasses?

-If you have trouble seeing things brought closer to your eyes, you likely need reading glasses.
-Most adults over the age of 40 need reading glasses; but a growing younger population needs reading glasses, too.
-Many vision professionals believe this is the result of increased screen time.
+Are you having trouble seeing things brought closer to your eyes?
+You probably need a pair of reading glasses.
+Most adults over the age of 40 need to wear reading glasses, mostly due to an age-related condition known as presbyopia.
+A growing younger population needs reading glasses too.
+Many vision professionals believe this is the result of increased screen time on digital devices.

-Any issue with how the eye captures light through its lens onto its retina—from where it is processed by visual centers in the brain—will lead to poor eyesight.
-When people need reading glasses, it means that the eye has trouble processing light from nearby sources.
-Two vision conditions are frequently associated with needing reading glasses: presbyopia and hyperopia.
+Any issue with how the eye captures light through its lens onto its retina — from where it is processed by visual centers in the brain — will lead to poor eyesight.
+When people need magnification from reading glasses, the eye has trouble processing light from nearby sources.
+The vision condition frequently associated with needing reading glasses is presbyopia.

-Presbyopia is the most common eye condition that drives people to need reading glasses, affecting most over age 40.
+Presbyopia is the most common eye condition that drives people to need reading glasses, affecting most people over age 40.
 Much like how the skin loses elasticity with age, so does the eye of the lens.
-As a result, the eye cannot change shape as easily to capture the light coming from objects that are close by.
+As a result, the eye cannot change shape as easily.
+It becomes more difficult to capture the light coming from objects that are close by.

-There are several other eye conditions that can cause you to need reading glasses, regardless of your age.
-Signs you may need reading glasses include:
+Besides presbyopia, there are several other eye conditions that can cause you to need reading glasses, regardless of your age.
+Signs you may need reading glasses could include:

-• Getting tension headaches after reading or working on a computer
+• Getting tension headaches or eye strain after reading or working on a computer

-• Struggling to see small fonts in dim lights
+• Struggling or straining to see small fonts in dim lights

 • Difficulty threading a needle or doing other up-close work